InDesign tip : #30

 tell application "Finder"

-make folder at mgContainer with properties {name:mgFolder}
+set mgJPGfolder to make new folder at mgFolder with properties {name:"JPGs"}

 else